-Founded in 1803, this charming town is overflowing with rich history as the former capital of Georgia to the inspiration behind many of Flannery O’Connor’s short stories.
+Founded in 1803, our charming town is overflowing with rich history from years as the former capital of Georgia to the inspiration behind many of Flannery O’Connor’s short stories.
 Historical landmarks line the streets of Milledgeville.
-Travel back into different time periods as you uncover the town's role in shaping America’s history and the leaders behind it.
+Travel back into different time periods as you uncover Milledgeville's role in shaping America’s history and the leaders behind it.
 Here are our top tours to help you unpack the town's fascinating history:

 Georgia's Old Governor's Mansion

 A must-do during your time in Milledgeville is seeing Georgia’s Old Governor’s Mansion.
 Hidden from her exterior, be prepared to be awe-struck as you discover the massive golf-leaf rotunda.
 Completed in 1839, Georgia's Old Governor's Mansion is one of the finest examples of High Greek Revival architecture in the nation and served as the residence for Georgia's chief executives for over thirty years.
 This Georgia gem served as a political powerhouse where the complex social issues of the antebellum period including slavery and gender roles were played out and have since shaped our history.
 Its storied past also includes an overnight stay by General William T. Sherman as his troops entered Milledgeville during Sherman’s March to Sea during the American Civil War.

 The Mansion's tours are held Tuesday-Saturday, 10 am - 4 pm and Sunday, 2 am - 4 pm with tours at the top of the hour.